artsy/artsy.github.io/source/_posts/2012-06-25-replacing-hashbang-routes-with-pushstate.markdown

 Dan Webb's assertion that [URLs are forever is correct](http://danwebb.net/2011/5/28/it-is-about-the-hashbangs), but so is Isaac Asimov's statement on change.
 You can't predict the future.
 You make decisions based on the best data you have at the time.
-We started our app with hash tag routing in early 2011 and added the ! around five months later (about the same time Dan Webb wrote his post).
+We started our app with hashtag routing in early 2011 and added the ! around five months later (about the same time Dan Webb wrote his post).
 Had we started Art.sy today, even six months ago, I'm confident we would have enabled Backbone's pushState routing.
 There's no need to look back.
 The future is here and its URLs are #! free!